 When many of us think about careers in sports management, our thoughts immediately go to a sports coach or a sports agent.
 However, what we don’t realise is that there are countless career opportunities in the sports management field.
-Take a look.
+Take a look at aspects involved in a sports management job.

 Become a sports management professional